Petey Wheatstraw (film): Plot

-Mortally wounded, Petey is visited by "Lou Cipher" - the Devil himself - who tells him that his death was a mistake.
+Petey is visited by "Lou Cipher" - the Devil himself - who tells him that his death was a mistake.
 He is willing to undo Petey's death on one condition: that Petey marry the Devil's daughter and provide him with a grandson.
 Petey nearly quashes the deal when he sees the picture of the Devil's ugly daughter, but hears the words of Bantu and decides to make a deal.
-Petey and his friends are brought back to life, and Petey tells them of the Devil's deal and his plans to gain revenge on Leroy and Skillet, as well as trick the Devil by not marrying his daughter.
+Petey and his friends are resurrected, and Petey tells them of the Devil's deal and his plans to gain revenge on Leroy and Skillet, as well as trick the Devil by not marrying his daughter.

 Armed with the Devil's own magic "Pimp Cane", Petey sets out to exact his revenge.
 He uses the cane's magic to do good in his community while also humiliating his rivals.
 However, demons begin appearing in Petey and his friends's lives as a reminder of the deal he made.
 Petey is able to outsmart them, going as far as to have sex with a room full of demon women with such stamina that they all fall unconscious.

 After finally getting even with Leroy and Skillet by having them killed by the mob, Petey confronts the Devil with his own cane and sets him on fire, casting him off a roof to his apparent death.
 He breaks the cane in half and gets into a car with his friends, sure that their ordeal is over.
 However, an undead Leroy and Skillet - as well as the Devil - appear in the car to taunt Petey, and the film ends as Petey screams in terror.